Vector-valued Fourier hyperfunctions and boundary values: Strict admissibility

 plus

 by \cite[Theorem 44.1, p.\ 449]{Treves} resp.\ \cite[16.7.5 Corollary, p.\ 366]{Jarchow} for open $U\subset\C$ and complete $E$.
 By \cite[Theorem 10.10, p.\ 240]{Kaballo} the $\overline{\partial}$-operator in \eqref{eq:CR_unweighted} is surjective if $E$ is a Fr\'echet space.
-If $E:=F_{b}'$ where $F$ is a Fr\'echet space satisfying $(DN)$ or $E$ is an ultrabornological PLS-space satisfying $(PA)$, this holds due to \cite[2.6 Theorem, p.\ 174]{vogt1983} resp.\ \cite[Corollary 3.9, p.\ 1112]{D/L} as well because $\mathcal{O}(U)=\operatorname{ker}\overline{\partial}$ in $\mathcal{C}^{\infty}(U)$ has the property $(\Omega)$ by \cite[Proposition 2.5 (b), p.\ 173]{vogt1983} for every open $U\subset\C$.
+If $E\coloneq F_{b}'$ where $F$ is a Fr\'echet space satisfying $(DN)$ or $E$ is an ultrabornological PLS-space satisfying $(PA)$, this holds due to \cite[2.6 Theorem, p.\ 174]{vogt1983} resp.\ \cite[Corollary 3.9, p.\ 1112]{D/L} as well because $\mathcal{O}(U)=\operatorname{ker}\overline{\partial}$ in $\mathcal{C}^{\infty}(U)$ has the property $(\Omega)$ by \cite[Proposition 2.5 (b), p.\ 173]{vogt1983} for every open $U\subset\C$.
 In combination with \prettyref{thm:surj_CR} this means:

-\begin{thm}[{\cite[5.25 Theorem, p.\ 98]{ich}}] If \begin{enumerate} \item [a)] $E$ is a Fr\'echet space over $\C$, or if \item [b)] $E:=F_{b}'$ where $F$ is a Fr\'echet space over $\C$ satisfying $(DN)$, or if \item [c)] $E$ is an ultrabornological PLS-space over $\C$ satisfying $(PA)$, \end{enumerate} then $E$ is strictly admissible. \end{thm}
+\begin{thm}[{\cite[5.25 Theorem, p.\ 98]{ich}}] If \begin{enumerate} \item [a)] $E$ is a Fr\'echet space over $\C$, or if \item [b)] $E\coloneq F_{b}'$ where $F$ is a Fr\'echet space over $\C$ satisfying $(DN)$, or if \item [c)] $E$ is an ultrabornological PLS-space over $\C$ satisfying $(PA)$, \end{enumerate} then $E$ is strictly admissible. \end{thm}

-To close this section we provide some examples of ultrabornological PLS-spaces satisfying $(PA)$ and spaces of the form $E:=F_{b}'$ where $F$ is a Fr\'echet space satisfying $(DN)$.
-Most of them are already contained in \cite[Corollary 4.8, p.\ 1116]{D/L}.
+To close this section we provide some examples of ultrabornological PLS-spaces satisfying $(PA)$ and spaces of the form $E\coloneq F_{b}'$ where $F$ is a Fr\'echet space satisfying $(DN)$.
+Most of them are already contained in \cite[Corollary 4.8, p.\ 1116]{D/L} (see \cite{Dom1} and \cite{vogt1983} as well).